PARENTS GUIDE TO COMPETITIVE SWIMMING

 - Split Time: A swimmer’s intermediate time in a race.
 Splits are registered every 25 or 50 metres depending upon the distance of the race and are used to determine if the swimmer is swimming at the correct pace.

-- Step-Down: The command given by the Starter or Referee to have the swimmers step down and move off the blocks.
+- Stand-Down: The command given by the Starter or Referee to have the swimmers stand down and move off the blocks.

 - Submitted Time: Times used to enter swimmers in meets.
 These times must normally have been achieved by the swimmer at a prior meets.
 For County, Regional/District & National championships the submitted times must be achieved in Designated Meets